jamesisonfire21-glitch/luminaria-koreader-plugin/README.md

 ## Supported devices

 Tested on Kobo Libra with KOReader.
-Should work on any Kobo device running KOReader.
+Should work on any device running KOReader.
 May also work on Kindle and other devices running KOReader but has not been tested.

 ---